Ring-Fencing

 What is it?

-Broadly, the term ‘ring-fencing’ refers to a change in the way the large retail (high street) banks are structured in the UK, a number of which have a presence locally.
+Broadly, the term ‘ring-fencing’ refers to a change in the way in which the large retail (high street) banks are structured in the UK, a number of which have a presence locally.
 In Guernsey, the banks affected are Barclays, HSBC, Lloyds and NatWest.

 In accordance with the new rules, customers in the Channel Islands and Isle of Man, cannot be included within the ring-fenced bank.